AnnaDouglasScott/bothan/adding-data.md

 ---

-Bothan has a fully functional [API](/api.html) for developers to add data to their own Bothan instance, but if you're not a developer, it's still easy to add data to your Bothan without writing a single line of code!
+Bothan has a fully functional [API](/api.html) for developers to add data to their own Bothan instance.
+But if you're not a developer, it's still easy to add data to your Bothan without writing a single line of code!

 This tutorial will show you how to use the Bothan recipe in [Zapier](https://zapier.com/) to add data